-Features you'll love include saving progress as you go for up to three months, application auto-fill with your GuideStar profile, and past grant history tracking.
+Features you'll love include saving progress as you go for up to six months, an easy to navigate application interface, and past grant history tracking.

 Island Thrift primarily awards grants for specific projects, events, and new programs on Whidbey Island that support seniors, youth, and quality of life – with a special focus on the communities served by our thrift store.